ceticamarco/backup.sh/man.md

     - delete: delete mode: forces rsync to delete any extraneous files at the destination dir.

-After that the backup folder is being encrypred using openssl.
+After that the backup folder is being encrypted using gpg.
 By default, it is used with the following parameters:

 ```
-$> openssl enc -aes-256-cbc -md sha512 -pbkdf2 -iter 100000 -salt -k "$PASSWORD" > file.tar.gz.enc
+$> gpg -a \
+        --symmetric \
+        --cipher-algo=AES256 \
+        --no-symkey-cache \
+        --pinentry-mode=loopback \
+        --batch --passphrase-fd 3 3<<< "$PASSWORD" \
+        --output "$OUTPUT" \
+        "$INPUT"
 ```

-This command encrypts the backup using the AES-256-CBC symmetric encryption algorithm with a 256bit key.
-Here is what each option means:
+This command encrypts the backup using the AES-256 symmetric encryption algorithm with a 256bit key.
+Here is what each flag do:

-    - enc: encrypt mode: tell openssl to use encryption functionality;
-    - aes-256-cbc: encryption algorithm: this option tells openssl which encryption algorithm to use;
-    - md sh512: hashing algorithm: this option tells openssl which hashing algorithm to use for key derivation, i.e., converting the text-based password(`$PASSWORD`) into an encryption key;
-    - pbkdf2: key deriving algorithm: this option tells openssl which key deriving algorithm to use.
-In this case we use the _password-based key derivation function 2_ algorithm;
-    - iter 100000: number of iterations: this options tells openssl the number of iteration to use for the key derivation function;
-    - salt: enable salting: this option tells openssl to add a random salt to the key derivation process in order to avoid rainbow table based attacks.
+ - `--symmetric`: Use symmetric encryption;
+ - `--cipher-algo=AES256`: Use AES256 algorithm;
+ - `--no-symkey-cache`: Do not save password on GPG's cache;
+ - `--pinentry-mode=loopback --batch`: Do not prompt the user;
+ - `--passphrase-fd 3 3<< "$PASSWORD"`: Read password without revealing it on `ps`;
+ - `--output`: Specify output file;
+ - `$INPUT`: Specify input file.

 # EXAMPLES
-Below there are some examples that demostrate **backup.sh**'s usage.
+Below there are some examples that demonstrate **backup.sh**'s usage.

 1. Create a backup of `/etc/ssh`, `/var/www` and `/var/log` inside the `/tmp` directory using a password stored in `/home/op1/.backup_pw`